-2.6.2 In the diagram below, A_1 , A_2 and A_3 are controlled by the same entity (parent entity).
+In the diagram below, A1, A2 and A3 are controlled by the 2.6.2 same entity (parent entity).
 Normally all four of them and B1 have to be put together as an LC group.
-However, if the parent entity is an exempted sovereign entity, specified sovereign-owned entity or The Financial Secretary Incorporated stated Rule under 41(5) (collectively exempted parent), and A_1 , A_2 and A_3 are not otherwise linked, it is not necessary to group A1, A2 and A3 together in an LC group.
+However, if the parent entity is an exempted sovereign entity, specified sovereign-owned entity or The Financial Secretary Incorporated stated under Rule (collectively exempted parent), and A1, A2 and A3 are not otherwise linked, it is not necessary to group A1, A2 and A3 together in an LC group.
 This de-grouping under Rule 41(5), however, only applies to entities controlled by an exempted parent but not to the exempted parent itself.
-Therefore, each of A_1 , A_2 and A_3 should be grouped with its exempted parent as usual.
+Therefore, each of A1, A2 and A3 should be grouped with its exempted parent as usual.
 In the case that the exempted parent is an exempted sovereign entity, the exposure to the exempted sovereign entity is exempted pursuant to Rule 48(1)(c).
-In addition, although both A1 and B1 are controlled by an exempted sovereign entity, A_1 controls B_1 .
-In other words, the condition for degrouping under Rule 41(5) that the entities "are not otherwise linked" is violated.
-Accordingly B1, A1 and the exempted parent should form an LC group.
+In addition, although both A1 and B1 are controlled by an exempted sovereign entity, A1 controls B1.
+In other words, the condition for de-grouping under Rule 41(5) that the entities "are not otherwise linked" is violated.
+Accordingly, B1, A1 and the exempted parent should form an LC group.

-2.6.3 Currently the list of specified sovereign-owned entity includes only China Investment Corporation ("CIC") and Central Huijin Investment Ltd. ("Huijin").
-These are special purpose vehicles of the Chinese Government through which the investment holdings of the large state-owned finance companies (including the big four banks, large insurance companies, etc) are held.
+2.6.3 Currently the list of specified sovereign-owned entity includes China Investment Corporation ("CIC") and Central Huijin Investment Ltd. ("Huijin").
+These are special purpose vehicles of the Government of Mainland China through which the investment holdings of the large state-owned finance companies (including the big four banks, large insurance companies, etc.) are held.
 The special treatment makes it unnecessary to include these finance companies in an LC group just because they are controlled by the two special purpose vehicles stated above.
 Again, an individual finance company controlled by CIC and Huijin should still be grouped with these two companies, and individual finance companies have to be grouped if they themselves are linked by other relevant criteria cited under Rule 41.